Free Shipping with Orders Over $150 (excludes orders with D8 products)

 It’s important to note that CBD doesn’t get you high; it can just relax your muscles and ease your mind without any psychoactive effects.

-CBD has gained attention as a natural remedy for menstrual cramps due to its pain-relieving properties.
+CBD has gained attention as a natural option that some people associate with easing menstrual discomfort.
 Menstrual cramps, also known as dysmenorrhea, occur when the uterus contracts, causing pain and discomfort.
 These contractions are often triggered by an excess of prostaglandins, hormone-like chemicals that contribute to cramping.

 CBD interacts with the body’s endocannabinoid system (ECS).
-By binding to cannabinoid receptors found in the immune and nervous systems, CBD can help reduce the production of prostaglandins, leading to less muscle tension.
+By binding to cannabinoid receptors found in the immune and nervous systems, some research suggests CBD may interact with pathways linked to muscle tension, though more evidence is needed.

 This process makes CBD topicals and other products an appealing option for those seeking relief from menstrual cramps.
-Applying a CBD balm or cream directly to the abdomen can provide localized, targeted relief, relaxing the muscles and easing discomfort without the need for oral painkillers.
+Applying a CBD balm or cream directly to the abdomen may provide a soothing, localized effect that some people find helpful during their cycle.
 In fact, it seems like CBD products are the pain relief of choice for menstrual cramps for 22% of Gen Z respondents who participated in this study.

 Besides using CBD for sleep, can it also help with menstrual-related symptoms?